Nature-Based Adventure Therapy for Young Adults

 Initial Clinical Assessment within first 2 weeks of arrival

 Skills Assessment conducted around mid-stay, with a one-on-one results breakdown session with Dr. Bradley

 Personality and Strengths Assessment Campbell Interest and Skills Survey, with a one-on-one results breakdown session with Dr. Bradley

 Comprehensive Psychological Testing as needed and/or requested

 Family Systems Focus and Support

-Parenting a young adult is complex and dynamic, which is why the family is integral to our process and the young adult’s experience.
+Navigating the relationship between a parent and a young adult is complex and dynamic, which is why the family is integral to our process and to the young adult’s experience.
 We ask families to join their loved one in their journey with support and care.

 Each family unit carries within itself its own nuanced dynamics that are crucial to explore and work through.
 As we meet each family where they are in their process, we keep each family’s ultimate best interest in mind as we work together to look at familial patterns and dynamics.
 We aim to support young adults in understanding and knowing their role in their family system by fortifying existing strengths of the family, guiding students and families in looking at how they may move forward in a connected, productive manner— together.